e-aji/NoSQL-social-network-api/README.md

 ## Usage

-* Run npm run seed and then npm run start into the terminal.
+* Run npm run seed and then npm run start into the terminal to populate the seed data and start running the server.
 * Once the server starts running, begin testing the http request (http://localhost:3001) with each corresponding route for the API endpoint in Postman.
 * Routes include: GET, POST, PUT, DELETE.